ViRb3/pi-encrypted-boot-ssh/README.md

 Install dependencies:

-- You can skip `qemu-user-static` if your host Linux's architecture matches that of the Raspberry Pi's Linux image.
+- You can skip `binfmt-support` and `qemu-user-static` if your host Linux's architecture matches that of the Raspberry Pi's Linux image.
+- If your host Linux doesn't use systemd, such as WSL on Windows, you need to manually run `update-binfmts --enable` after installing `binfmt-support`.

 ```sh
 apt update